nagydani/seedling/sprout/README.md

 ### Numeric Literals

-Numeric literals are sequences of digits in the current base.
-Seed starts in base ten, but this can be changed.
-Digits from zero to nine are denoted by 0 to 9, whereas digits from ten to thirty-five are denoted by A to Z.
-Bases greater than thirty-six or smaller than two are not supported.
+Integer literals are sequences of digits in the current base, preceded by a minus sign `-` for negative values, and optionally interspersed with `_` (underscore) characters, which are ignored.
+At least one digit must precede the first underscore.
+Sprout starts in base ten, but this can be changed.
+Digits from zero to nine are denoted by 0 to 9, whereas digits from ten to thirty-five are denoted by A to Z. Bases greater than thirty-six or smaller than two are not supported.
 Using digits greater or equal to the current base is not allowed.

-Numeric literals place their *value* onto the data stack as a single cell.
+Integer literals place their *value* onto the data stack as a single cell.
 If the numeral value described by the literal is greater than what would fit into a cell then the reminder after division by 2 to the power of the